 The Terrorist - is very controlling and demanding, often threatening and enjoying his ability to cause pain.
 Seeing you in fear brings him joy.
 You can't have any independence, and he will use many tactics to stop you from leaving.
 Living with this type of man is extremely traumatic and dangerous, as you live in constant fear of your safety.
 If you do get away, this man may be likely to stalk you.

 No matter who you live with, there is never a reason to be abused, and it's definitely NOT your fault.
-Abuse is about the constant need to control and manipulate you.
+Abuse is about the constant need to control and manipulate another person.

 When you safely can, seek help from someone you trust such as a pastor or neighbor or friend.
 You deserve the best life has to offer.